 When it comes to an overnight trip, it is recommended to take an air-conditioned sleeper in first class, for maximum comfort.

-Click here to book the transportation from Bangkok to Chiang Mai
+Book here a train from Bangkok to Chiang Mai

 The weather in Thailand is divided between the dry season and the rainy season.